SystemsApproach/sdn/uses.rst

 open source components described in this book throughout their production network.

-Finally, enterprises have begun to adopt SDN, but there are three things to note about this situation.
-One is that pure play SDN is deployed in some Universities, with the goal of supporting research and innovation.
-The second is that the most likely path-to-adoption for pure play SDN in enterprises is via managed edge services offered by cloud providers.
+Finally, enterprises have begun to adopt SDN, but there are two things to note about this situation.
+One is that while pure play SDN is deployed in some Universities, with the goal of supporting research and innovation, adoption is slower for enterprises in general.
+The most likely path-to-adoption for pure play SDN by enterprises is via managed edge services offered by cloud providers.
 The idea is to connect on-premise clusters running edge workloads with public clouds running scalable datacenter workloads.
-The third is that many enterprise vendors offer SDN products, where the focus has been more on the benefits of logical control plane centralization rather than open interfaces to the data plane.
+The second is that many enterprise vendors offer SDN products, where the focus has been more on the benefits of logical control plane centralization rather than open interfaces to the data plane.
 Network virtualization and SD-WAN (software-defined wide area networks) have both had considerable success in the enterprise, as discussed below.

 2.1 Network Virtualization
 ---------------------------